How to interpret the Scribbr Plagiarism Report

 What is a good score?
 How do I update my work?

-Yes, Scribbr offers a limited free version of its plagiarism checker in partnership with Turnitin.
-It uses Turnitin’s industry-leading plagiarism detection technology and has access to most content databases.
+Yes, Scribbr offers a limited free version of its plagiarism checker.
+It uses the industry-leading plagiarism detection technology and has access to most content databases.

 Run a free plagiarism check